mahrukh-k/AI-Project/README.md

 ## About the files:

-Data_parsing notebook is cleaning datasets DatasetOne and DatasetTwo, and merging the data set Tweet.csv already cleaned. dataset3 notebook is cleanind the Tweet.csv dataset and outputs a csv that has been read and merged into the rest of the data by Data_parsing.ipynb
+Data_parsing_1 and Data_parsing_2 are cleaning datasets DatasetOne and DatasetTwo, and createing clean data version of the dataset
-It also outputs the final dataset (data_tweets.csv) into the data/ folder.
+EDA is a rought exploratory descriptive analytics report, just to get a sense of the cleaned data It also outputs the final dataset (data_tweets.csv) into the data/ folder.
+LDA_analysis contains the code performing the topic modeling analysis Preprocessing and Sentiment Analysis includes the bulk of the preprocessing and the Sentiment Analysis code

-There are TWO data folders:
+There are two data folders:
-raw_data <- git ignored because contains the raw data sets, some of them > 1 Gb, not supported by Github data <- contains final data set that we should use (raw_data is called by Data_parsing notebook)
+raw_data (hidden) <- git ignored because contains the raw data sets, some of them > 1 Gb data <- contains final data set